 Target Center Officially Reopens Following Completion of Renovation; Timberwolves Home Opener on October 20 will be first public event

 Minneapolis-St. Paul – Target Center was officially reopened earlier with a ceremonial ribbon cutting ceremony featuring Minneapolis Mayor Betsy Hodges, Council Member Lisa Goodman, Timberwolves & Lynx CEO Ethan Casson, Timberwolves & Lynx Chief Strategy Officer Ted Johnson, Target Center Vice President and General Manager Steve Mattson and Target Senior Vice President of Marketing William White.
-Pictures from today’s event can be viewed here.
+Pictures from the event can be viewed here.

 Over the past 18 months, the arena has experienced a $145 million renovation.
 The project included all new premium spaces in the Chairman’s Club, Lexus Courtside Club, TCL Theater Boxes and Club T.I.
 In addition, the entire premium level has been rebranded as the Treasure Island Resort & Casino Premium Level.
 The concourse and bowl renovations included a new state-of-the-art scoreboard, refreshed restrooms, new seats, upgraded sound system and digital signage.